austinrivas/grav-bootstrap/README.md

 ## TODOS

+- update nginx exclusion rules to return 403 for all file access in root that isn't required (LICENSE.txt, README.md, etc.)
 - split monolithic docker service into linked containers for nginx, php, and node.
 - user docker-machine to automate droplet provisioning
 - figure out ssl